kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 | **Consumption_Expenditure** |  -0.56 |             -0.31 |            0.94 |                    1.00 |

 #### UK

+In the United Kingdom, inflation exhibits a moderate negative correlation with property prices (r = -0.54) and a weaker positive correlation with consumption expenditure (r = 0.33).

+Interestingly, the unemployment rate shows a moderate negative correlation with consumption expenditure (r = -0.57), implying that rising unemployment directly dampens consumer spending.
+This pattern points to the critical role of labor market stability in sustaining household consumption within the UK economy.

 ![Heatmap - UK](images/uk_heatmap.png)
 |                          | Inflation | Unemployment_Rate | Property_Prices | Consumption_Expenditure |
 |--------------------------|----------:|------------------:|----------------:|------------------------:|